 100 Years Ago

-History of the 9th (Service) Battalion, Royal Irish Fusiliers
+Books covering the history of the 9th (Service) Battalion, Royal Irish Fusiliers

 This 914 page book by Nick Metcalfe tells the remarkable story of the 9th R.I.F. throughout the Great War.
+The book features quotes and extracts from John Adams’ letters.

 You can read more about the book on the Blacker’s Boys website.